 MCPHD reports weekly on Tuesdays, but DSHS updates daily at this link: https://www.arcgis.com/apps/dashboards/45e18cba105c478697c76acbbf86a6bc.

-The Testing Positivity Rate for Montgomery County remains at 38% for the 2nd consecutive week.
+The Testing Positivity Rate for Montgomery County has decreased to 8%, down from 9% last week.

 Source: UT Health, School of Public Health